International Seminar concludes – Exclusive Summary and Highlights!

 - ‘When I step into this JIVA campus, I feel quality!
 It is beautiful to be here and attend the seminar.
 I would like to learn more every year by coming here and share a bigger part of the event next year!’– VP, Tech Mahindra

 The first session was a fantastic session, where Prof M.A.
-Laksmitatachar swami, founder director of Academy of Sanskrit Research in Melkote and winner of several government awards, talked about how Ramanuja’s teachings is also relevant for taking care of the environment, in addition to philosophy and spiritual advancement.
+Laksmitatachar swami, founder director of Academy of Sanskrit Research in Melkote and winner of several government awards, talked about how Ramanujacharya’s teachings are also relevant for taking care of the environment, in addition to philosophy and spiritual advancement.
 He showed several examples as to how.
 Prof. M.A.
-Venkatakrishna, Former head of department of Vaishnavism in University of Madras talked eloquently about how RAmanuja’s thoughts and reforms were appreciated by people from many walks of lives – including Swami Vivekannda, leaders of opposing philosophies, and even a very well known self-declared atheist poet in Tamilnadu Bharatidasan, who very proudly talked about how great it is that TamilNadu is for being the place of birth of Ramanuja who declared and brought the possibility of liberation and God to everyone regardless of caste and birth.
-In addition to these, there were scholarly discussion/presentations on the impact of the great Yamunacharya on Ramanuja’s thought and works – this was a treat to the interested students and scholars present.
+Venkatakrishna, Former head of department of Vaishnavism in University of Madras talked eloquently about how Bhagavad Ramanujacharya ’s thoughts and reforms were appreciated by people from many walks of lives – including Swami Vivekannda, leaders of opposing philosophies, and even a very well known self-declared atheist poet in Tamilnadu Bharatidasan, who very proudly talked about how blessed TamilNadu is for being the birthplace of Ramanujacharya who brought the possibility of liberation and God to everyone regardless of caste and birth.
+In addition to these, there were scholarly discussions/presentations on the impact of the great Yamunacharya on Ramanuja’s thought and works – this was a treat to the interested students and scholars present.

-The second session was a technical session, where deep discussions on various aspects of RAmanuja’s philosophy were discussed by eminent people, including Professor K E Devanathan, former Vice Chancellor of Sri Venkateswara Vedic University.
-Professor MA Alwar, professor of Sanskrit in Maharajah Sanskrit College in Mysore talked about how Ramanuja explained and synthesised the concept of Bhakti.
-It is relevant to note here that Ramanuja is the origin of all bhakti movements across India.
+The second session was a technical session, where deep discussions on various aspects of Ramanujacharya’s philosophy were discussed by eminent people, including Professor K E Devanathan, former Vice Chancellor of Sri Venkateswara Vedic University.
+Professor MA Alwar, professor of Sanskrit in Maharajah Sanskrit College in Mysore talked about how Ramanujacharya explained and synthesised the concept of Bhakti.
+It is relevant to note here that Bhagavad Ramanujacharya is the precursor of all bhakti movements across India.
 A budding Scholar, Sriman Ranganathan talked in depth about a deeply technical topic in this session.

 The second day ended with a sastra charcha on a technical topic.